the-benchmarker/web-frameworks/README.mustache.md

 #### What is a framework ?

 A framework is a set of components working together.
 The main intention behind a framework is to facilitate (app or service) creation.
-The way a framework help any developer could vary from one to an other.
+The way a framework helps any developer may vary from one to another.

-A majority of frameworks could be splitted in 2 parts :
+A majority of frameworks could be split in 2 parts :

 + **full-stack** meaning it provides all aspects (-stacks-) from data layer to sometimes deployment
 + **micro** meaning it provides only the routing part, and let the developer choose any other component for the others